anzepirnat/PirnatEco/README.md

 There is also a code for a webapp that calculates complexity of the DL model with equations used and presented in the paper.

 ## Getting started
 If you wanna recreate the experiment the first step is to download data from the [original source](https://data.ieeemlc.org/Ds1Detail) in the format .hdf5.
 After that save it to google drive with path MyDrive/CTW2019_h5/ .
-Then click on the google colab and run the code as you please.
+Then click on the 'open in colab' button and run the code as you please.
 If you have any question we are happy to answer them.

 ### Requirements
 The last cell of WholeCode.ipynb displays the requirements needed for running the code.
 Additionally, a requirements.txt file is also provided which includes all the dependencies installed by Colab, including those not used in the code.